This week we have science activities and resources for learning more about dragonflies and damselflies, Order Odonata.

 - KidZone has a dragonfly life cycle diagram to print out.

 - Education.com also has a nice diagram that is free to download, but you have to register/sign in for access.

 Nothing beats strolling out to a pond, stream or lake and simply watching dragonflies and damselflies in action.

-One of the first things you notice when you see dragonflies or damselflies is their strong ability to fly.
+One of the first things you notice about dragonflies or damselflies is their strong ability to fly.
 They have four wings, and can move the fore and hind wings independently.
-Their wing movement may not be easy to see until you capture them on film.
+In this video clip you can see a dragonfly’s amazing flight slowed down.

-2. Dragonfly Swarms
+4. Dragonfly Swarms